14ROVI/topgg-rs/README.md

 # topgg-rs
-A top.gg library.
+A rust wrapper for the top.gg API.

 ## How to use
-In your `Cargo.toml`
 ```
 [dependencies]
 topgg-rs = "0.2.0"